Phamiliarize/tdash/README.md

 ### Current Language
 tdash tries to be a "html native" as possible and uses the native document setting for language.
 The default HTML element attribute is used to hold the current language.

 You can access it programmatically with `document.documentElement.lang` .
-See the sample for one way this can be used!
+See the docs as a sample for one way this can be used!

 ### Interpolation
 Globally scopped variables, can be interoplated at translation runtime.